mautic/developer-documentation-new/docs/design/feedback.rst

 - Replace empty areas or zeroed metrics with explanatory messages.
 For example:

-  "We don't have any information about the devices used yet.
-This will happen automatically when Users interact with your Campaigns."
+  "There is no information about the devices used yet.
+This happens automatically when Users interact with your Campaigns."

 - Include clear CTAs that guide the User on how to proceed.
 For example: